Alabama trying to use COVID relief funds for new prisons

 MONTGOMERY, Ala.
 (AP) — Facing a Justice Department lawsuit over Alabama's notoriously violent prisons, state lawmakers on Monday began a special session on a $1.3 billion construction plan that would use federal pandemic relief funds to pay part of the cost of building massive new lockups.

-“I am pleased and extremely hopeful that we are finally positioned to address our state’s prison infrastructure challenges,” the Republican governor said in a statement last week.
-“While this issue was many years in the making, we stand united to provide an Alabama solution to this Alabama problem.”
+“It's the right thing to do," Republican Sen. Greg Albritton said of the construction plan.
+“We can’t expect people to come to work when they don’t know they’re going to be able to leave work alive.
+We can’t expect to house people, inmates, in conditions that are deteriorating and unhealthy.
+We’ve got to fix the problems.
+The prisons are falling in.”

-But critics of the plan say the state’s prison problems go beyond building conditions and that the state should not be using pandemic relief dollars to build prisons.
+But critics of the plan say the state’s prison problems go beyond building conditions — and urged the state to look to more sweeping sentencing reforms.
+They also argued that the state should not be using pandemic relief dollars to build prisons.

-“This week, the Alabama Legislature plans to spend $400 in American Rescue Plan funds — money intended to help your local schools, get your kids into affordable childcare, provide a lifeline to your small business, or assist your struggling rural hospital — to build two new mega-prisons.
-Not only is this a poor decision, it robs our communities of the money they desperately need to rebuild after 18 months of the pandemic," said Katie Glenn, a policy associate with the SPLC Action Fund, an arm of the Southern Poverty Law Center.
+“This week, the Alabama Legislature plans to spend $400 in American Rescue Plan funds — money intended to help your local schools, get your kids into affordable childcare, provide a lifeline to your small business, or assist your struggling rural hospital — to build two new mega-prisons," said Katie Glenn, a policy associate with the SPLC Action Fund, an arm of the Southern Poverty Law Center.

 The Alabama prison construction proposal calls for at least three new prisons — a prison in Elmore County with at least 4,000 beds and enhanced space for medical and mental health care needs; another prison with at least 4,000 beds in Escambia County; and a women’s prison — as well as renovations to existing facilities.